 For your child's safety, please avoid any mid-week check-outs.
-Due to the structure of our program, once the camper has checked out of camp, they cannot return.
-If an early check out is unavoidable, please contact the office prior to their start of their session to make arrangements.
+Due to the structure of our program, once the camper has checked out of Camp, they cannot return.
+If an early check-out is unavoidable, please get in touch with the office before the start of their session to make arrangements.

-My camper is staying for 2 weeks or more, is there a weekend program?
+My camper is staying for two weeks or more.
+Is there a weekend program?

-Campers staying more than one consecutive week may spend the interim weekend at Camp, for an additional fee.
+Campers staying more than one consecutive week may spend the interim weekend at Camp for an additional fee.
 This fee includes all weekend meals, laundry money, a recreational activity, weekend programming at Camp, a Saturday night snack, and Sunday meals.
-Weekend Campers should bring mesh bags for laundry, which will be washed by staff.
+Weekend Campers should bring mesh bags for laundry, which staff will wash.

-What activities should my camper expect at the overnighter?
+What activities should my camper expect during an overnight Monthly Camp?

 Campers can expect similar activities as our traditional camp.
-We try to be outside as much as possible depending on the weather.
-We will offer two separate activities during each period for each camper to choose from.
+We try to be outside as much as possible, depending on the weather.
+We will offer two different activities for each camper to choose from during each period.